AlexNichollsFi/Gringotts-xChange/README.md

 view javascript.old to see the JS before webpack.

 I created this project to practise using React and CSS.
-I used Adobe Illustrator to create the background images.
+I used Adobe Illustrator to compose the background images.